 Ready to read all about the best small towns in Alberta?
 Let’s dive in!

-On the upper-left corner of the map is a toggle.
-Clicking on it will give you a complete list of all the small towns in Alberta in our guide!
+Clicking on the map will take you to a personalized map where you can find a complete list of all the small towns in Alberta in our guide!
+We highly recommend you to check it out.

 1. Town of Banff